11 Must-Know Melbourne Travel Tips: Plan the Perfect Visit

 But no matter what time of the year, it pays to seriously think through your Melbourne itinerary and book your must-do activities, whether that’s seeing a show or dining at a particular restaurant, to avoid disappointment.
 Melbourne is a popular city for tourists, and locals love getting out and about.

-Need itinerary ideas?
+Need itinerary ideas to help you plan your trip?
 I’ve got guides to:

-3. Choose where you stay wisely
+4. Choose where you stay wisely

 Think about the things you absolutely must do on your trip to Melbourne: do you want to be by the beach?
 Do you want to stay up all night drinking in cool bars?
 Do you need somewhere quieter so your kids sleep at night?